stortann/Manual_translator/README.md

 &emsp;remove extra spaces

 ### AXXXXXXXXXX or A_XXX_XXX_XX_XX
-It does exactly what it promises - for each cell in the active sheet that has english letter A followed by 10 digits, and/or spaces and/or stars * in different places, it will either insert spaces as seen in macro's name, or deletes all spaces.
+It does exactly what it promises - for each cell in the active sheet that has english letter A followed by 10 digits, and/or spaces and/or stars * in different places, it will either insert spaces as seen in macro's name, or deletes all spaces between numbers.
+All of the stars will be deleted.

 ## Change Log
  V2.0 - added updateDictionary(), changed scope of other macros to be limited to only 1 sheet instead of a whole workbook, small changes to almost everything in MyModule